dpatanin/X.P.-Loyd/README.md

 - One hosting a python server to handle & process the client requests & model responses
 - One serving the model via tensorflow-serving

+The model to be served must be inside `models/1/`.
+To be more precise: the `saved_model.pb` and `variables/` & `assets/` directories.
+In that sense, you can simply rename the desired folder of the saved model after training concludes.

 ### Request

 You can then send a POST request to `http://localhost:8000/predict` with the required data as a `Json` body.
 The required data must be of the same dimension and semantic nature as the model was trained on.

-For the current configuration the request might look like this:
+A request for the sequence length of 10 might look like this:

 ```json
 {